adaptivestone/framework-documentation/docs/05-models.md

         };
       },
       getInfoStaticWithOrders: async function getInfoStatic(
-        // intersept model types to make sure that orders type is correctly (without interseption it going be only ObjectID)
+        // Intercepts model types to ensure that the `orders` type is correct (without interception, it will be just an `ObjectID`).
         model: InstanceType<SomeModelLite> & {
           orders: InstanceType<OrderModelType>[];
         }